Generally, essential thrombocythemia (ET) doesn't shorten life expectancy. However, medical treatment is important to prevent or treat complications.

 - Advanced age (over 60 years)

-- Cardiovascular risk factors, such as high cholesterol, diabetes, smoking, obesity or hypertension?all considered by many doctors as additional risk factors for thrombosis.
+- Cardiovascular risk factors, such as high cholesterol, diabetes, smoking, obesity or hypertension, are considered by many doctors as additional risk factors for thrombosis.

 The goals of ET treatment are to: